PhD programme at the School of Information Management

 Another way to be accepted into our PhD programme is by upgrading from a Master’s by thesis.
 The School offers the MCom in Information Systems as a Master’s by thesis programme.
 The Wellington Faculty of Graduate Research (WFGR) provides the relevant information for upgrading from a Master’s to a PhD.

-In some instances, for example if you are a very strong applicant and have achieved an overall band of 6.5 in IELTS, we could offer you acceptance into the PhD programme with the condition that you take the English Proficiency Programme (EPP) here at Victoria University of Wellington and achieve our required level of competency.
-There are some scholarships available through the Wellington Faculty of Graduate Research to cover the tuition fee for the EPP programme.
+Sometimes we may make an exception—for example, if you are a strong candidate and have achieved an overall band of 6.5 in IELTS.
+In such cases, you may be accepted into the PhD programme on the condition that you achieve the required level of competency in the English for Academic Purposes (EAP) programme at our university.
+There are some scholarships available through the Wellington Faculty of Graduate Research to cover the tuition fee for the EAP programme.

 How to apply

 You may submit an application at any time but applications will only be considered three times each year with deadlines of 1 March, 1 July and 1 November.

 All applications to SIM are assessed by our School’s Research Degrees Committee—which also allocates the supervisors for the accepted applicants.
 We will look closely at your previous grades, your referees’ reports, your Expression of Research Interests, your English language capabilities, and your publications record.